 There are several opportunities during the school year when my teacher book character or diy storybook character costumes for teachers list comes in handy.
 For example, during the actual storybook character day, spirit days or weeks, author celebrations , Read Across America day or week, on Dr. Seuss day, Grinch day or other Christmas festivities and also during Halloween.

-Since schools are now closed indefinitely, I wanted to help homeschooling parents with a challenge.
+Since schools are operating so differently, I wanted to help homeschooling parents or those engaged in distance learning with a challenge.
 Let's challenge our children, or work with them based on a book they've read or a favorite book, to create a diy children's book character costume.
 Let them use their creativity and on hand supplies to bring their diy children's book character costume to life.